rhoneyager/scatdb/apps/profile_effective/README.md

 frequency and temperature ranges.
 If multiple frequency ranges are provided, it will also calculate the dual frequency ratios.

-- The scatdb_profile_particle application calculates
+- The scatdb_profile_shape application calculates
 PSD-dependent bulk quantities that do not depend on frequency or temperature.
 These include expected fall velocities and ice water contents.
+This application reads raw shape files (in hdf5 format) which have been preprocessed using scatdb_shape.

+- The scatdb_profile_shape_from_scatdb program calculates the same quantities, but using the data already available in the main scatdb database.
+Fall speeds and snowfall rates are calculated from Locatelli and Hobbs (1974)'s fall speed equations for unrimed and rimed aggregate snowflakes.